The HomePod Failed Because It Didn’t Follow the iPhone Playbook

 Even if that wasn’t the intent, it was ultimately the result.
 The HomePod was too expensive to be a smart speaker, and although the audio engineering contained inside was absolutely outstanding, it was arguably too brilliant for its own good.

 The problem is that audio enthusiasts, or “audiophiles,” are the equivalent of those smartphone power users that Apple tacitly ignored with the original iPhone.
-With the HomePod, however, that’s exactly who Apple appeared to be trying to appeal to.
+With the HomePod, however, those folks are exactly who Apple seemed to be focusing on.

-Sales of sub-$100 speakers have proven repeatedly that users shopping in that price range will buy just about anything.
+Sales of sub-$100 speakers have repeatedly proven that users shopping in that price range will buy just about anything.
 Purchases are made more on looks and features than sound quality.
-Speakers in that price range were flying off the shelves long before Amazon and Google entered the smart speaker market, and both of those players were smart enough to capitalize on that fact.
+Low-priced speakers were flying off the shelves long before Amazon and Google entered the smart speaker market, and both of those companies were smart enough to capitalize on that reality.

 Price a speaker in the $300+ range, however, and you’re in a totally different market.
 At that price, people care about sound quality.
 You’ve entered a much more demanding and picky class of users.